affansaied/mean-crud-books-example/README.md

 module.exports = mongoose.model('Book', Book)
 ```

-Then, You need to define the REST API routes using Express js in a node project.
+Then, You need to define the REST API routes using Express js in a node project.<br>
 Create node-backend/routes folder, also create book.routes.js file, Add the below code into it:
 <br>
 <br>
 <br>